rogue7373/SRE/Chapter4.md

 Knowing the answers to the above will help garner buy-in for the SRE initiative.

 ### 4.2 Where Are the People
+Exploring the knowledge, mindset, and attitude of people in the organization.
+- This should be explored by role, starting with the operations engineers, developers, and product owners.
+Architects, managers, and executives are also important to consider.
+- Only a small sample of people should be interviewed to get a feel for where people are on each team.
+- Big / long meetings are discouraged at this stage of the transformation.

+#### Question to Probe With
+For operations engineers and operations managers:
+- What are your daily tasks?
+- What is the general quality of the product?
+- How do you decide which alerts to setup?
+- Do you know whether these alerts report real issues with the user experience?
+- Do you generally go on call?
+If so, at what times?
+- Is there an on-call rotation in your team?
+- What do you do if you need a hotfix released and rolled out to production?
+- How are developers invovled in production operations?
+- How are product owners involved in production operations?
+- Do you provide a means to enable others to do production operations by themselves?
+- What are teh custoemr support levels in the ogranization?
+- Who is doing which support level in the organization?
+- How are crises in production managed?
+- How are customer complaint numbers trending over time?

+For developers, architects, and development managers:
+- How do you measure the reliability of the product?
+- How do you decide which reliability features to implement in the product?
+- How do you get the reliability features prioritized?
+- Who prioritizes the reliability features?
+- What happens if a hotfix needs to be rolled out?
+- Does your team do production deployments themselves?
+- Do you ever go on-call?
+If so, at what times?
+- Is there an on-call rotation in your team?

+For product owners and product managers:
+- What is the vision for your product?
+- Where is the product currently in fulfilling this vision?
+- Who are the users of the product?
+- Who are the customers of the product?
+- What are the most important user journeys for the users and customers?
+- How important is reliability of the product to the users and customers?
+- How are customer complaint numbers trending over time?
+- How do you backlog prioritization?
+- How are reliability features prioritized?
+- Are you involved in production operations?

+For vice presidents and executives:
+- What do the customers report about the reliability of the product?
+- How does the organization manage production operations?
+- Is the organization aligned for doing production operations well?
+- Would it be possible to allocate the teams some time for the SRE transformation?
+- Is the funding of the product delivery organization appropriate for achieving the required product reliability?
+- Is there some budget allocated for additional tooling to improve production operations?

+The answers to these questions should provide enough context to understand how people in different roles feel as far as production operations is concerned.
+This understanding may spark some thinking about the shifts in mindset that would need to take place during the SRE transformation.

+### 4.3 Where Is The Tech?
+In terms of the organization's status quo, the next dimension to assess is the technology.
+- Product
+- Development
+- Capacity Planning
+- Testing and Release Procedures
+- Postmortem / Root Cause Analysis
+- Incident Response
+- Monitoring

+The technical aspects of the hierarchy consist of monitoring, testing and release procedures, capacity planning, and development.

+Questions to ask:

+Logging and monitoring:
+- Are the services logging?
+- Is the logging done in a uniform way?
+- Is the logging done by all services using the same logging infrastructure?
+- Are the services logging into a single instance of the logging infrastructure by production deployment?
+- What instrumentation does the logging infrastructure provide out of the box (e.g, runtime dependency graphs, call durations, etc)?
+- Does the logging infrastructure provide a query language to programmatically query the logs and graph the query results?
+- Is anybody looking at the logs?
+In which cases?
+- Are there any metrics over the logs?
+- How is logging done for asynchronous operations?
+- How easy is it to analyze asynchronous operations based on the loggs?
+- Is there distributed tracing?

+Testing Questions:
+- Are there tests for services?
+- Which teests are manual?
+- For automated tests, what are the test levels available for services?
+- What is the trigger or cadence of automated test execution by test suite?
+- What is the test execution time by automated test suite?
+- Which test suite gets executed in which deployment environment?
+- Which tests get executed before a feature release?
+- Which tests get executed before a hotfix release//
+- After a deployment is done, are automated deployment checks running to verify the deployment procedure?
+- Are automated teests running in production 24/7?
+- Are the tests and test executions trustworthy?

+Release Questions:
+- Do development teams own deployment pipelines?
+- What is the scope of a deployment pipeline?
+How many services are typically deployed using a single deployment pipeline?
+- Are development teams doing production rollots themselves or are the done by the operations team centrally?
+- What are the manual steps for doing a productions release?
+- Which manual steps ensure regulatory compliance of productions release (docment creation, reviews and signatures, approvals, etc.)?
+- How often are prodction releases done on average per team?
+- Is there a canary release process in place?
+- How long does it take to roll out a service to all production environments, including a canary release?
+- Are there standard operating procedures (SOPs) describing how standardized work is done in production (e.g., how to manually scale a resource such as memory)?

+Capacity Planning Questions:
+- Are services running on servers owned by the organization?
+Are the infrastructure as a service (IaaS) or platform as a service (PaaS)?
+- Are several services ruunning in a shared infrastructure unit that can only be scaled by the unit as a whole?
+- Are services running in containers deployed in clusters, such as Kubernetes clusters, so that infrastructure scaling can be done by the container on demand?
+- Is infrastructure scaling done manually, automatically, or semiautomatically?

+Development Questions:
+- Is the use of HTTP return codes appropriate?
+For instance, does a "500" error code really mean an internal server error?
+- Does the logging infrastructure provide a log query language?
+If so, do the developers us the log query language on a regular basis?
+- Are services built on the priniciples of the Twelve-Factor App?
+Are developers aware of them by and large?
+- Do services implement any stability patterns for distributed systems from teh book "Release it!
+Design and Deploy Production-Ready Software"?

+Interestingly, the preceding questions are not closely related to the technology used by the teams.
+Rather, to analyze the state of tech in the teams from an operational standpoint, more conceptual matters are important.
+For example, it does not matter which logging infrastructure is used.
+What is important about it is whether any logging infrastructure is used consistently in the teams so that a single SRE infrastructure can be built on top of the logs benefiting all the teams.
+Also, if teams do not consistently use a logging infrastructure, they will have before the SRE transformation can progress any further.

+The same applies to the release, capacity planning, and development questions.
+It does not matter which release frameworks are used.
+What does matter, for example, is whether a canary release is done to test the impact of a change in production on a small group of users first.
+If this is in place, the team’s release process will be mature.
+In all likelihood, it will not need to be touched during the SRE transformation.

+### 4.4 Where Is The Culture